piger/piger.github.io/content/posts/26-kqueue-iterm2-and-ssh.md

 }
 ```

-In `$HOME/.ssh/config` we put this configuration, making sure that other `Host` lines won't interefer with our experiment:
+In `$HOME/.ssh/config` we put this configuration, making sure that other `Host` lines won't interfere with our experiment:

 ```
 Host *